 The Doctor of Science (DSc) has similar requirements to the PhD but without the teaching requirement.
 For a list of differences, please refer to the DSc and PhD Comparison (PDF).

-- One may also pursue a PhD in Materials Science — through the Institute of Materials Science & Engineering (IMSE) — but work with professors from the Department of Mechanical Engineering & Materials Science.
-For details on this program, visit the IMSE Graduate Program webpage.
+- Students may also pursue a PhD in Materials Science — through the Institute of Materials Science & Engineering (IMSE) — while working with professors from the Department of Mechanical Engineering & Materials Science.
+For details about this program, visit the IMSE Graduate Program webpage.

-For more information on MEMS PhD degrees, visit the MEMS Graduate Degree Programs webpage.
+For more information about MEMS PhD degrees, visit the MEMS Graduate Degree Programs webpage.